 The fungi kingdom sits on the border between plants and animals and between micro- and macro-biology.
 The mycelium, plural mycelia, exemplifies how the microscopic elements of fungi can combine to form a larger whole.
 Mycelia are the diffuse vegetative parts of multicellular filamentous fungi.

-Networks of Hyphae
+Networks of Hyphae and Hyphal Fragments

 Hyphae grow out from the end of the tube and can branch, forming networks of threads, each not more than one hundredth of a millimeter (0.0004 inches) in diameter.
 In total, this network is known as the mycelium.
 Hyphae are why the mold on your bread looks fuzzy.

 As a mycelium grows out into a substrate it excretes enzymes at the tips of its hyphae that digest the substrate into a form that can be absorbed by the fungus.
 The more nutrients are in the substrate, the more branches the mycelia forms to take advantage of the food source.

-Examples of Microfungi Mycellia
+Examples of Microfungi Mycelia

 The ability of the mycelium to spread through a substrate as they digest it makes filamentous microfungi both important decomposers and parasites.
 There are over 13,000 species that have been identified in the United States, but that likely represents only a tiny fraction of the species out there.

 When Mycelia Become Macroscopic

 The mycelia of most fungi are microscopic, but there are times when mycelia form larger conglomerate structures.
 The structure that is most familiar is the fruiting body, or mushroom, a reproductive structure used to disseminate spores to new environments.
 Fungal mycelia can also form rhizomorphs, or cords of bundled hyphae, and sclerotia, or structures that anchor the fungus and store nutrients to use during adverse conditions.